GoHypernet/Galileo-Mission-Frameworks/README.md

 Connext is a Layer 2 scaling technology based on the concept of state channels.
 It is designed to work with EVM-based smart contract platforms.

+This container contains, SQLite, Vector Server, and Vector Router.
+The default user is galileo (non-root) and the container can run with all kernel capabilities dropped (i.e. `docker run --cap-drop all`).

 ## Building